Not registered yet? What are you waiting for? Click here

 PP: School Leaver Event

-In 2012, for the first time ever, we teamed up with a number of firms to run an event exclusively for students who are interested in learning more about school leaver programmes.
-The event was a huge success and saw over 250 students meeting leading global firms to find out about their programmes, get advice on making an outstanding application and how to get ahead of their peers.
+Each year, Pure Potential teams up with a number of firms to run an event exclusively for students who are interested in learning more about school leaver opportunities.
+Our 2013 event was a huge success and saw over 250 students meeting leading global firms to find out about their programmes, get advice on making an outstanding applications and how to get ahead of their peers.

-Students also had the opportunity to attend hour-long interactive workshops delivered by our partner firms in a range of industries.
-At our 2012 event, BDO, Ernst & Young, Marks & Spencer, ICAEW and CISI sent representatives to meet students.
+Our event offers students the opportunity to attend hour-long interactive workshops delivered by our partner firms in a range of industries.
+At our 2013 event, AAT, ACCA, Capgemini, EY, Future Talent, ICAEW, Laing O'Rourke, Marks & Spencer and Transport for London sent representatives to meet our career-focused students.
 Our partners spoke to students about their industry, what the programme will involved, entry requirements, the financial benefits and the qualifications they could gain.
 This was a great opportunity for students to explore their future options whilst offering them a valuable experience to put on their CV.

-PP: School Leavers will be taking place again in the Spring Half Term, 2013.
+PP: School Leavers will be taking place again on Thursday, 20th February 2014.
 Further information about the event will be released closer to the time, but if you would like to register your interest, you can do so by emailing binda[at]purepotential.org.
+If you are a employer and would like to participate in this event, please email binda[at]purepotential.org for further details on how to get involved.

 We met Stephanie at our 2012 PP: School Leavers event.
 'She has gone on to achieve great things including securing a place on a school leaver programme at a leading financial firm - read her story below.